Geothermal heating and cooling

 Below the surface of the earth, the temperature stays the same regardless of the temperature change above ground.
 Using a geothermal system, the heat from the earth can be passed into your home when it’s cold and moved from your home back into the earth when it’s hot.
 The Enbridge Geothermal Program helps provide you with affordable and quality access to Geothermal System.

-Geothermal System heats your home in the summer and cools your home in the winter using thermal energy extracted from the Earth through pipes installed between 5-200+ feet underground.
+Geothermal System cools your home in the summer and heats your home in the winter using thermal energy extracted from the Earth through pipes installed between 5-200+ feet underground.

 There are two parts to a Geothermal System